BloodyDrgzZz/BloodyDrgzZz/README.md

 - 👀 I’m interested in Videogames
 - 🌱 I’m currently learning things about mistery and cience
 - 💞️ I’m looking to collaborate on a pretty good game or an a big project !!
-- 📫 How to reach me: Facebook: Cris Ohlin // Ig: Twist of demence // Gmail: BloodyDrus1010@gmail.com
+- 📫 How to reach me: Facebook: Cris Ohlin // Ig: deaddemence // Gmail: BloodyDrugs1010@gmail.com
 - 😄 Pronouns: She/Her/it
 - ⚡ Fun fact: my face only got memes (Cris Ohlin)